 On the tantra side, the "sensitivity" you describe becomes an inward- going

-the right balance will do wonders for tantra -- it does not work so
+the right balance will do wonders for tantra -- it does not work so well

-primary ingredient.
-The importance of pure bliss consciousness cannot be overemphasized.
+the primary ingredient.
+The importance of pure bliss consciousness cannot be

-how the process of tantra can unfold with a partner, with
+case study) on how the process of tantra can unfold with a partner, with

 emphasis on developing understanding that can lead to more confidence in

 Wishing you all the best on your path.
 Practice wisely, and enjoy!